input-output-hk/partner-chains/CONTRIBUTING.md

 ##### Type

 Must classify commit to the certain type.
-Some of he examples of good types to use:
+Some of the examples of good types to use:

 * **build**: Changes that affect the build system or external dependencies
 * **ci**: Changes to our CI configuration files and scripts